 This concept is more crucial as customers have a chance to skip you over.
 They have the competition offering similar products.
 In case you falter in service, they would move on to the next option.

 Since we have competition, you must offer something unique.
-This marketing concept involves building strategies that add to your credibility.
+This marketing measurement concept involves building strategies that add to your credibility.
 It should put your brand in the customer’s mind space.
 Also, provide them strong reasons why they should choose you.
 There are multiple options to do so:

 - Content marketing